janaabf/janaabf/README.md

 ### welcome, fellow human!

-Happy that you're joining me here, I have lots of ideas and things I want to create, but currently I'm working on optimizing [get-up](https://github.com/janaabf/get-up), a mobile alarm application, created with React Native and Expo.
+Happy that you're joining me here, I'm a front-end web developer at moonshiner!

-I freshly graduated from the UpLeveled Full-Stack Web Development Bootcamp in July and I cannot wait take on my next challenge!
+I graduated from the UpLeveled Full-Stack Web Development Bootcamp in July 2022 and super happy to be part of this community ever since :)

 **my main tech stack:**